Colwell

 By 1910 the family in living in a small town in eastern Washington called Silver in the Methow Valley.
 The town of Silver no longer exists.
 It was a little over three miles north of the present town of Methow.
 They had moved there from Siwash in Okanogan County, another little mining town now just a name in history, farther to the east and north, also in Washington state.

-The submarines conducted daily operations out of the Honolulu Harbor, many times diving within the harbor itself and traveling out the channel submerged.
-The F-4 did that on the morning of March 25, 1915 taking Harley Colwell and the rest of his crew mates out of the harbor.
+The submarines conducted daily operations out of Honolulu Harbor, many times diving within the harbor itself and traveling out of the channel submerged.
+The F-4 did that on the morning of March 25, 1915 taking Harley Colwell and the rest of his shipmates out of the harbor.
 On the way out she passed the F-1 (Submarine No. 20) on the surface entering the channel, fresh from her morning maneuvers.
 The F-4 turned her periscope to view her as they passed.
 The last person to see the F-4 was Ensign Harry Bogusch, the executive officer of the F-1.
 He was on deck and waved his hat to the periscope as the two passed.

 Harley Colwell would have been busy during the dive supervising his fellow electricians in chasing down ground faults and trying to keep his panels dry.
 The early riveted hulls were notorious for leaking around the seams until external pressure squeezed them tight.
 The hulls also sweated from engine heat condensing on the hull interiors and dripping everywhere.

-He might have been handling the port and starboard field rheostats and adjusting the two controller handles for the main propulsion motors at their station on the aft control room bulkhead, an area that was to evolve on later submarines into a whole separate space called the maneuvering Room.
+He might have been handling the port and starboard field rheostats and adjusting the two controller handles for the main propulsion motors at their station on the aft control room bulkhead, an area that was to evolve on later submarines into a whole separate space called the maneuvering room.

 On this dive Colwell was short one of his electricians.
 EM 3c James M. Hoggett was the designated man to stay ashore on this trip.
 Someone was usually left on the dock to be a point of contact and to watch the boat's gear while it was doing training.
-As it was Hoggett was to be the only F-4 crewman to not die that day.
+As it was, Hoggett was to be the only F-4 crewman to not die that day.
 He was to help in the salvage efforts.

-Harley L. Colwell was 29 years old, single and a Chief Electrician's Mate at that time.
-His father was living in Seattle, Washington when he heard the news of his sons' death.
+Harley L. Colwell was 29 years old, single, and a Chief Electrician's Mate at that time.
+His father was living in Seattle, Washington when he heard the news of his son's death.

 Seventeen members of the crew were not able to be identified by the time the salvage operation was completed, Harley was one of that number.
-These men were placed in four caskets that were buried in a single grave, on October 23, 1915, with full military honors at Arlington National Cemetery, Plot: Sec: 2, Site: 3387.
+These men were placed in four caskets that were buried in a single grave on October 23, 1915 with full military honors at Arlington National Cemetery, Plot: Sec: 2, Site: 3387.

 Page created by: